idaholab/virtual_test_bed/doc/content/msr/msfr/plant/griffin_pgh_SAM_transient_model.md

   system, and the resulting solution can then be transferred over to the main application.

-This example will use both the Exodus restart.
+This example will use the Exodus restart for Pronghorn and for Griffin and a Checkpoint restart for SAM.
 The fluid dynamics app, in particular, will use the Exodus method.
 Note that the `[Mesh]` block references an output file created by the steady-state simulation.
 (An Exodus file might contain just a mesh, or it might contain a mesh and a set of solution fields.)
 Also note the parameter, `use_for_exodus_restart = true`:

-!listing msr/msfr/transient/run_ns.i block=Mesh/restart
+!listing msr/msfr/plant/transient/run_ns.i block=Mesh/restart

 With an Exodus restart, we must also specify which variables will be initialized from the input Exodus file.
 Here, all of the variables are initialized from Exodus.
 Note the `initial_from_file_var` parameters in these variables,

-!listing msr/msfr/transient/run_ns.i block=Variables
+!listing msr/msfr/plant/transient/run_ns.i block=Variables

 The Exodus restart method is desirable because it allows the user to run many transient simulations without having to repeatedly re-initialize the solution.
-However, the Exodus restart method cannot presently be used with Griffin simulations that use the `external_dnp_var` feature.
-(See Griffin issue #177.)
-As a fall-back, the neutronics solution will instead be initialized via the MultiApp approach.

 Like the fluids app, the mesh for the neutronics app will be set using the output of the steady-state simulation.
 This ensures mesh consistency between the steady and transient simulations.

-!listing msr/msfr/transient/run_neutronics.i block=Mesh/fmg
+!listing msr/msfr/plant/transient/run_neutronics.i block=Mesh/fmg

 ## Pump control

 Here the partial loss-of-flow event is modeled by reducing the pump force.
-This is done through the Control system.
+This is done through the [Control system](https://mooseframework.inl.gov/syntax/Controls/index.html).
 The following block will modify the relevant parameter at each time step, and it will evaluate the specified function (`pump_fun`) to find the desired value:

-!listing msr/msfr/transient/run_ns.i block=Controls/pump_control
+!listing msr/msfr/plant/transient/run_ns.i block=Controls/pump_control

 The function is defined elsewhere in the input file as,

-!listing msr/msfr/transient/run_ns.i block=Functions/pump_fun
+!listing msr/msfr/plant/transient/run_ns.i block=Functions/pump_fun

 Note that a step function is used here.
 At $t = 2~\text{s}$, the pumping force instantly drops to half its initial value.
 Note that a more complex model could